 This game was reviewed on a standard Xbox One by Joseph Pugh.

 Kingdom Two Crowns is a life lesson in artistic form.
 What lesson does it teach?
 A couple of them in fact.
 Firstly, that mistakes can never ever be undone ever, seriously ever.
 Secondly, it doesn’t matter where you come from, what you have done or who you are.
 As long as you have boatloads of money!

 The game’s presentation is very retro, to the point, it’s going to turn some people away.
 The graphics are pixellated, intentionally resembling games two decades old.
-But it would be a lie to say Kingdom Two Crowns looks bad.
+It would be a lie to say Kingdom Two Crowns looks bad though.
 In fact, it looks very polished and clean.
 The animations are also done very well and if you can get used to the overall aesthetic, it is quite pleasant on the eyes.

 The game tells you almost nothing, you learn everything through trial and error.
 It controls easy enough, simple movement and two buttons are all the game really uses.
-The game spans a number of islands and each one has you picking up coins and distributing them with your monarch.
+Kingdom Two Crowns spans a number of islands and each one has you picking up coins and distributing them with your monarch.

 You ride around in 2D side-scrolling game space.
 Spending coins is how you make everything happen.
 Toss a filthy vagrant a coin, and he instantly becomes a clean and respectable member of your new society.
 Spend two coins at Fletcher to buy a bow and your new citizen will sprint for it and become a bowman.

 Use may use a coin to mark a tree for your builders to cut down.
 Preplaced spots on the map dictate where you can build walls and towers, slam down the moolah and watch your builders go to work.
 At its core, this is Kingdom Two Crowns gameplay loop.
 Make money, expand with money, defend, repeat.